Enjoy this basic overview of the AP Theory. For more extensive information, video classes, and more: subscribe to TTV.

 The 1st & 3rd positions are others-negative.

 Not only can we have a positive or negative reaction to the aspects, but we can also switch between a personal & impersonal valence.
 An alternative word for impersonal could be described as neutral.
 A valence becomes neutral when you focus on the transfer of information between the self & others.
 If both valences match, the method becomes process-oriented which focuses on impersonal processing, discussing, handling, refining, and journeying through the aspect.
 If both valences do not match, the method becomes results-oriented which focuses on impersonal concluding, completing, finishing, determining and finalizing data within the aspect.
 A personal valence will always be focused on people’s reactions over the informational exchange.
-Everyone does both, though subtypes can reflect whether certain individuals have a preference towards one over the other in particular aspects.
+Everyone does both in ALL attitudes, though subtypes can reflect whether certain individuals have a preference towards one over the other in particular aspects.
+This means that although the 1st & 4th positions are generally results-oriented, there is a considerable amount of processing that one does within those aspects.

 The 1st & 4th positions are results-oriented.